StanleyHuang123/Doodle-Widget/README.txt

+-Type make run in command line to run the game
 -Apply MVC structure, java swing widgets and dynamic layout -There are six colours and 2 strokes to be chosen
 -You can choose your favourite colour from colour chooser, by clicking "More Colour" button.
 When selecting customized colour, just close the created colour chooser frame.
 The new colour for new lines has been chosen.